almossawi/badarguments/extras/content/posts/main/index.md

 "Mistakes **were made**.
 We don't tolerate human rights violations or torture."

 The passive voice describes the bad thing.
 The active voice describes the good thing.
 What we end up with is a shifting of blame, and a weaseling out of any sense of responsibility.
 No one ever makes a mistake, mistakes are always made.
 No one ever commits a crime, crimes are always committed.

-In a grant of clemency from an outgoing president, we find the following line

-"When the convoy attempted to establish a blockade, **the situation** turned violent, which **resulted** in the unfortunate deaths and injuries of civilians."

-The passive voice aims to disassociate the four defense contractors being pardoned from their heinous act.

 And finally, a coffee bean producer responds to an allegation about mistreating an employee with